stevsmit/aerovine/README.md

 ---

-# Trusted by Leading Vintners Across Southern California
+# Trusted by Leading Vintners Across the Napa Valley

 Our technology is powered by the latest machine learning models trained on thousands of acres of varietal-specific data, ensuring insights that are both accurate and relevant to your specific growing conditions.